ArthurOLS/S2_learn_win32/11-documents/15-button-matrix-with-two-other-type/cop.md

 ![2](image-3.png)

-3. assign callback to continuous-press type buttons, (two share the same call back)
+3. assign callback to continuous-press type buttons, (two share the same call back).
+>It's possible that all the continuous-press type in the project share the same callback.

 ![3](image-4.png)